Tornadoes of 1980

 This page documents the tornadoes and tornado outbreaks of 1980, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes.
+NOTE: On June 7, 1980, Red Lion, Pennsylvania was struck by an F3 tornado.

 Events

 Numbers for 1980 were below average, both in terms of number of tornadoes and number of fatalities; however, there were over 1,100 injuries related to tornadoes.

 United States yearly total

 January

 There were 7 tornadoes in the US in January.

 February

 There were 11 tornadoes in the US in February.

 March

 There were 41 tornadoes in the US in March.

 March 1

 An F3 tornado struck Pompano Beach, Florida, killing one and injuring 33.
-This was last of only three F3/EF3 tornadoes to hit Broward County, Florida with the others occurring on April 10, 1956 and February 23, 1965.
+This was last of only three F3/EF3 tornadoes to hit Broward County, Florida, with the others occurring on April 10, 1956, and February 23, 1965.